erenlifetime/erenlifetime/README.md

 # About Me
-hi my name is eren, i am twenty four years old. i graduated from history department. i have been studying hard for two years to learn Swift Language. i made many project on swift so i just want to find a job. i have no work experience with iOS. i would be very happy if you could help me find a job. if you are interested i will send my CV.
+hi my name is eren, i am twenty four years old. i graduated from history department. i have been studying hard for two years to learn Swift Language. i made many project on swift with my courses.
+You can see my projects page below i continue the process of improving myself if you are interested i will send my CV.

  🔭 I’m currently working on Swift